maya-sandbox-kit/mayadoc/readme.md

 ### Characteristics of an MFE:
 - **Self-contained:** Each MFE has its own **JavaScript** (`index.js`) and **HTML views** (`Mustache templates`).
 You can decalre and / or import as many inner MFEs inside the primary MFE index.js.
 Inner MFE's cannot be Routed (URL loaded) but can be dynamocally Loaded (javascript) at any Slots.
-- **Independent:** MFEs are developed, tested, and deployed separately.
-Maya maintains a simple directory structure for each MFE.
+- **Independent:** MFEs are independently developed, tested, and deployed, allowing for true modularity.
+Maya enforces a straightforward directory structure for each MFE, keeping organization simple and consistent.
 - **Loose Coupling via Slots:** MFEs anchor themselves to predefined slots, making dynamic rendering seamless.
+Beyond just fitting into existing slots, MFEs can declare their own slots—effectively creating new anchor points for other MFEs.
+This recursive capability forms a fractal architecture, where MFEs can continuously nest and grow the application modularly.
+Each layer expands the surface for new MFEs, enabling infinite composability within a self-contained structure.
 - **Separation of Logic and View:** Business logic is managed via **Maya Store**, while the UI is defined in Mustache templates.
+MFEs are self-contained web components responsible for hosting their views.
+While the UI is defined using Mustache templates, the business logic and state management are handled through the Maya Store.

 #### Data  Flow : API -> Transformation -> Store Update -> Apply View -> HTML
 ![Maya](assets/maya.png)